Walnux/ArrowDocuments/Arrowize/ArrowizePython.md

 ...
 ```

-Python-3.8 Arrow Binary is used by application python-http-server; When shooting python-http-server, command: python server.py is run; the web server is serving in port 8080, and the service is exported from port 3008.The web server can be accessed through http://localhost:3008. on host machine.
+Python-3.8 Arrow Binary is used by application python-http-server; When shooting python-http-server, command: python server.py is run; the web server is serving on port 8080, and the service is exported from port 3008.The web server can be accessed through http://localhost:3008. on host machine.

 ``` shell
 $ wget http://localhost:3008